rajeswari6914/redwine/README.md

-This project focuses on predicting the quality of red wine using machine learning techniques.
-By analyzing various factors such as acidity, sugar content, pH levels, and other chemical properties, the model accurately predicts the wine's quality on a scale.

-The prediction model is complemented by a user-friendly website designed with HTML and CSS.
-The website provides an intuitive interface where users can input the characteristics of the wine and receive an instant quality prediction.
-The design is sleek and responsive, ensuring a seamless experience across different devices.

-This project not only showcases the power of data science in the food and beverage industry but also demonstrates the ability to translate complex algorithms into practical, everyday applications.
+This project is a web-based application that predicts the quality of red wine as either "Good" or "Bad" based on various input features.
+It utilizes a Python-based machine learning model to process user input values (e.g., acidity, alcohol content, pH, etc.) and deliver a prediction on the wine's quality.
+The website is built with HTML/CSS for the front end and integrates Python for the prediction model using Flask.